Dante's Inferno (video game): Marketing

 Before the game's release, Dante's Inferno underwent a prominent, at times elaborate marketing campaign led by the game's publisher Electronic Arts.
 The numerous advertisements highlighted certain sins associated with the circles of hell, at times promoting fake services before accusing the viewer of the sin linked to it.

 Electronic Arts partnered with GameStop for a one-day promotion of Dante's Inferno on September 9, 2009 (9/9/9).
 Those that pre-ordered the game were offered a $6.66 discount, the Number of the Beast.
 In addition, EA conducted an unsolicited mailing in which checks for $200 were sent to selected video game critics, with the following note: "In Dante's Inferno, Greed is a two-headed beast.
 Hoarding wealth feeds one beast, and squandering it satiates the other.
 By cashing this check you succumb to avarice by hoarding filthy lucre, but by not cashing it, you waste it, and thereby surrender to prodigality.
 Make your choice and suffer the consequence for your sin.
 And scoff not, for consequences are imminent."

 Prior to Dante's Infernos release, in June 2009, a protest began during E3 2009 in Los Angeles to oppose the game.
 Around 20 protesters, claiming to be from a church in Ventura County, held up signs that called the game sacrilegious and labeled it possibly insensitive to people's beliefs.
 Protesters even went as far as calling EA the anti-christ.
 This led to EA being accused by many people of staging the fiasco to use it as a marketing hoax.
 A few days later, it was officially confirmed by EA spokesman Tammy Scachter that they had hired people to protest the game and that there was no actual protest.
 However, in the aftermath of this revelation, several Christian bloggers protested to this, calling it an "anti-Christian" stunt.

 A viral marketing campaign was also launched featuring a website and ad for a fake religious game called Mass: We Pray, a motion controller-based game supposedly allowing players to engage in an interactive prayer and church sermon.
-When attempting to order the game, the website deems you a heretic and plays to a trailer for Dante's Inferno, as well as providing links to the related Facebook application called "Go to Hell".
-The application, created by Visceral Games lets users condemn their friends, groups, or photos to one of the nine circles of hell where they can then vote to punish or absolve them, or torment them with activities like "beast massage" or "succubus castration."
+When a person attempted to order the game, the website deemed them a heretic and played a trailer for Dante's Inferno, as well as providing links to the related Facebook application called "Go to Hell".
+The application, created by Visceral Games, allowed users to condemn their friends, groups, or photos to one of the nine circles of hell, where votes were collected to either absolve them or torment them with activities like "beast massage" or "succubus castration."